Doluprane/foundryvtt-login-pages/README.md

 # Deployment

 # Credits
-### *I don't own any logos or backgrounds shown here.
+### *I do not own any logos and/or backgrounds shown here.
 I will remove them if I violate any laws and/or intellectual property.
 Ask me in the [Issues](https://github.com/Doluprane/foundryvtt-login-pages/issues) tab of the project.*
 * Vaesen
     * Background and logo are taken from [Free League Publishing](https://freeleaguepublishing.com/) ([Website](https://freeleaguepublishing.com/games/vaesen/) and/or [Rulebooks](https://freeleaguepublishing.com/shop/vaesen-2/vaesen-nordic-horror-roleplaying/)).